 By reducing falls and pressure injury incidence we are saving lives, saving money and improving care.

-Find out more and sign up to your fall prevention scheme in your country
+You can find out more and sign up to your fall prevention scheme in your country:

 - #ImproveFalls Initiative – UK.